Filk/Veaper/README.txt

 	this command will install the library pyaaf2 pip3 install moviepy
 	this command will install the library moviepy

+*** in windows it might not be necessary to type "pip3.
+You can just type "pip" and keep the rest the same.

 3]
 Download the source code from this repository